Mission

 90% value recycle

-The Transformation Model is a building system and businessmodel for the transformation of our villages.
+The Flexible Housing Model is a business model for the transformation of our villages into permanant affordable housing units.

 Flexibility to reshape both existing and future villages functionally and aesthecitally.
 The goal is to allow the transformation of a 2-3 floor village into a 6 floor village.